STAIRlab/opensees-gallery/content/en/examples/Example3/index.md

 ## `create_portal`

 The function `create_portal` creates a model representing the portal frame in the figure above.
+The model consists of four nodes, two nonlinear beam-column elements modeling the columns and an elastic beam element to model the girder.
 For the column elements a section, identical to the section used in Example 2, is created using steel and concrete fibers.

 1. Begin with nodes and boundary conditions
    {{< tabs tabTotal="2" >}}